 Are you or others you care about experiencing interpersonal tensions or conflict?

-When people are required to operate in groups to get things done, conflict is natural because individuals have their own views of the world which have formed from their unique neurophysiology, life experiences and value & belief systems - so it would be unrealistic to expect people to always see 'eye to eye.'
-What matters is how conflict is managed.
+When people are required to operate in pairs or groups to get things done, conflict is natural because individuals have their own views of the world which have formed from their unique neurophysiology, life experiences and value & belief systems.
+It would therefore be unrealistic to expect people to always see 'eye to eye' - and what really matters is how conflict is managed.
 When conflict is managed well it often results in stronger and more authentic relationships, and can also be a source of new levels of creativity and innovation.

-However, without the right conflict management skills and support, differing personal and communication styles and approaches to tasks and situations can leave people feeling misunderstood, 'put down', micro-managed or sidelined - or can require a lot of energy to accommodate.
-Especially but not only in relationships in which there are power imbalances, conflict can feel particularly uncomfortable and threatening and trigger a 'fight, flight, freeze or fold' response.
-In many cases of conflict stress levels soar and health of individual(s) can be negatively impacted, as well as the individual's and group's productivity substantially reduced.
+However, without the right conflict management skills and support, differing personal and communication styles and approaches to tasks and situations can leave people feeling misunderstood, 'put down', micro-managed or sidelined - or alternatively can require a great deal of energy to accommodate, compensate for and/or 'put up with.'

 Mediation - a highly effective process for resolving conflicts and disputes

 The mediation process levels the playing field (irrespective of differences in formal status) to safely explore what's happened, how people are feeling, and most importantly helps them to determine the most workable path ahead for those involved and affected.

 The earlier the mediation takes place, the lower the stress, productivity impact and time involved managing the conflict.
 Mediation is private, confidential and off the record.
 The mediator is neutral and impartial and non-judgmental.

 Facilitation - similar to mediation but to help relationships fulfil their potential and prevent conflict